-Prerequisite Note:
+Prerequisite Note

-The prerequisite for this course is Economics 1021A/B and Economics 1022A/B or Economics 2001A/B.
+The prerequisites for this course are Economics 1021A/B and 1022A/B, or Economics 2001A/B.

-You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken any anti-requisite courses.
-Lack of prerequisites may not be used as a basis for appeal.
+You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken an anti-requisite course.
+Lack of pre-requisites may not be used as a basis for appeal.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.